 The smoothing technique used a box blur algorithm to normalise the cost of a node.
 A compromise was made where the box blur was set to 3x3, because when testing 2x2 the blur was not enough and when using 4x4 and 5x5, the smoothing was so significant that the heatmap had no effect.
-Figure 5 displays the box blur equation.
+Figure 7 displays the box blur equation.
 Each number represents the weight cost of a node, the centre number is the node being blurred by adding all weights then dividing by the number of neighbouring nodes.

-Figure 5.
+Figure 7.
 Box Blur Equation

 Subjects showed that doorways provided pivotal and strategic points on the map, as they are funnel points and are the only means of traversing between rooms.
 Therefore, as NPCs were restricted to information only in view, doorways became a central point to the model.
 Each NPC stored personal data about doorways and assigned a dynamic weight cost to each doorway, which reflected the heat observed from the subject experiment.
 The NPC will attempt to prioritise the doorway in view with the highest weight value.
 When successfully using the door, it will temporarily decrease the weight to prevent room cycling.
+Additionally, when NPCs have selected a doorway, the destination point is not a fixed point, but a random location slightly beyond the destination.
+The purpose of this was to reduce patterns forming when reaching the destination and calculating a new path.
+This is a common problem with some NPCs as they will perform the same action, at the same time, which can become noticeable by an external observer.